centraldesktop/php-stomp/php/README.txt

 Installing

-Obtain the source of the library by downloading the distribution or grabbing the source and add src/main folder in you include_path.
+Obtain the source of the library by downloading the distribution and add its content to your `include_path`.
+Alternatively, you can grab the source and add `src/main` folder to your `include_path`.

 Running Examples